-In order to get married in New Jersey, the parties must apply for and obtain a marriage license.
+In order to get married in New Jersey, the parties must apply for and obtain a marriage license in the town where either party resides.
 In Vernon, licenses are handled by the Vernon Township Registrar of Vital Statistics.

 You would apply for a marriage license in Vernon if…